Tank1334/Onboarding-Newbies/chapter_01/practical_exercise_01.md

 ## Questions:
 - YOU HAVE TO ASK YOUR MENTOR EACH TIME YOU HAVE A QUESTION! :stop_sign:
-- THIS IS THE IMPORTENET CHEPTER OF THE HADOOP ECOSYSTEM, SO TAKE YOUR TIME TO UNDERSTAND IT WELL! :soccer:
+- **THIS IS THE IMPORTENET CHEPTER OF THE HADOOP ECOSYSTEM**, SO TAKE YOUR TIME TO UNDERSTAND IT WELL! :key: